ucsc/site-campus-climate/campus-impacts/graduate-student-strikers.md

 ---
 layout: page
 title: "FAQ: Graduate Student Strikers"
-description: |
-  The current teaching strike, while not widespread, has had a profound and negative impact on the mission of our school.
-Learn more about how the teaching strike is affecting our undergraduate students, our staff, and the safety of our campus.
+description: "The current teaching strike, while not widespread, has had a profound and negative impact on the mission of our school.
+Learn more about how the teaching strike is affecting our undergraduate students, our staff, and the safety of our campus."
 category: impacts
 sidebar: true
 ---